Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/authentication/README.md

 The `Authenticator` works directly with the `ArcGISEnvironment.authenticationManager`, so any configuration set on the `AuthenticationManager` (for example, credential persistence, interceptors, and the http cache) will be reflected in the `Authenticator`'s behavior.

-A second Composable component, the `DialogAuthenticator`, performs the same functionality as the `Authenticator` but presents Username/Password prompts and Server Trust prompts in an `Dialog`.
-In any of the code samples below, it is sufficient to replace `Authenticator` with `DialogAuthenticator` and the behavior should be identical.
+A second Composable component, the `DialogAuthenticator`, performs the same functionality as the `Authenticator` but presents Username/Password prompts and Server Trust prompts in a `Dialog`.
+In any of the code samples below, it is sufficient to replace `Authenticator` with `DialogAuthenticator` and the behavior will be identical.

 ## Usage